harness/developer-hub/docs/service-reliability-management/howtos-service-reliability-management/slo-management-quickstart.md

 Compliance time period is the period over which you want to evaluate the SLO.
 There are two types of compliance period:

-* Rolling - Measures compliance over the last *n* days. 'n' refers to the Period Length in days which can be any value from 1 to 31.
+* Rolling - Measures compliance over the last *n* days. *n* refers to the Period Length in days which can be any value from 1 to 31.
 * Calendar - Measures the compliance over a fixed time period.

 For this example we are selecting **Calendar** in **Period Type**.
 The time window specifies the period for which the SLO runs its calculation.
 This helps to measure whether the reliability of a service during a given duration meets the expectations of most of its users.

 In **Period Length**, select **Monthly**.
 You can also select:

-* Weekly.
+* Weekly
-* Quarterly.
+* Quarterly

 In **Window ends (Day)**, select 31.
 You can choose any value between 1 to 31.